avgsurfman/ros2pidocs/installation-notes.md

-### This guide is based on existing ROS2, ROS documentation as well as
+This guide is based on existing ROS2 Documenation as well as Raspberry Pi Doccumentation[^1], multiple SO threads, and miscellaneous sources otherwise undocumented.
-### Raspi Docs, multiple SO threads, and miscellaneous sources otherwise undocumented.
+!!!
+FIX THIS !!!